 Jeanne is a graduate of Pfeiffer University (B.A. in English), University of Tennessee (M.A. in English), Candler School of Theology at Emory University (M.T.S.), and Vanderbilt Divinity School (M.Div.).

-She is married to Bill Finley, and they live in southwest Virginia and spend time with their granddaughter in the Maryland suburbs of Washington, D.C.
-She likes walking in the Blue Ridge mountains, listening to folk music and jazz, sketching with watercolor pencils, and playing piano.
-A native Tar Heel, she developed a taste for oyster stew, livermush, and North Carolina style barbecue at an early age.
+She and her husband Bill live in southwest Virginia where they enjoy walking in the Blue Ridge mountains and listening to music (folk, jazz, classical, big band).
+A native Tar Heel, she developed a taste for oyster stew and North Carolina barbecue at an early age.

 About the Title